-In this section we first present the results of the different experiments undertaken for each region (R=1, 2, 3, 4, 5) for the in-sample period (2000:Q2 to 2014:Q1).
-The output, $\hat{y}{R,it}$ , is the evolved expression obtained in each region, formed by the optimal combination of survey variables for each set of countries.
-The following evolved symbolic expressions can be regarded as survey-based indicators of economic activity for each region:
+In this section we first present the output of the different experiments that were undertaken for each region (R=1, 2, 3, 4, 5) for the in-sample period (2000:Q2 to 2014:Q1).
+The output, $y{R,it}$ , is the evolved expression for each region, and can be seen as the optimal combination of survey variables for each set of countries.
+Second, we compute the relative frequency with which each survey variable appears in the symbolic economic indicators to determine which survey variables play a major role in tracking the evolution of the economy.
+Finally, we analyse the predictive performance of the proposed economic indicators in an out-of-sample forecasting comparison.
+The following evolved symbolic expressions can be regarded as survey-based indicators for each region: